Skip to main content

 Session 2: Human rights: Balancing rights and responsibilities

 Session 3: How do we make change in a democracy?

 Sessions 4 and 5: A third runway for Heathrow?
 A case study of change through democracy

 Session 6: A local issue of the class’s choice

 Task 2: Linking Odissi to Local Dance Culture

 Task 3: Observing and analysing the features of Odissi

 Task 5: Choreograph a sequence

 Task 6: Performance

-Session 6: Conflict resolution: What should we consider when making decisions when there are conflicting interests?
+Session 6: Resolving conflict: What to consider when there are conflicting interests

 Session 1: What happened on 7th July, 2005 (“7/7”)?